Prashant9420/geekers/README.md

 # Features

-* crescent_moon Dark Mode
+* Dark Mode
 * Filter categories
-* pencil2 Easy to customize and write blogs of your own
+* Easy to customize and write blogs of your own

 # Getting Started
-hammer_and_wrench Installation and Setup Instructions To get started just clone this repository.
+Installation and Setup Instructions
+To get started just clone this repository.
 You will need node.js and git installed globally on your machine.

 Run

-npm install
+* npm install
-node index.js
+* node index.js

 Open http://localhost:3000 with your browser to see the result.